-Guided Mount Rainier Climb - Kautz Route
+Guided Mount Rainier Climb - Disappointment Cleaver Route

 Sunrise on Mt.
 Rainier - Disappointment Cleaver Route